jimohola/Visual_Servoing_project/README.md

 ### 2.1 Aruco Marker Detection
-We used the OpenCV library to detect the Aruco marker placed at the top of our turtlebot3 to get the target pose by calling its function **cv2.detectMarkers** from which we receive the corners of our marker that was used in the next stage to navigate the robot.
+We used the OpenCV library to detect the Aruco marker of size **7x7** placed at the top of our turtlebot3 to get the target pose by calling its function **cv2.detectMarkers** from which we receive the corners of our marker that was used in the next stage to navigate the robot.

 source file: [detect.py](https://github.com/jimohola/Visual_Servoing_project/blob/main/launch%20files/detect.py)